kimchi-project/kimchi/docs/API.md

         * port: The real port number of the graphics, vnc or spice.
 Users can use this port to connect to the vm with general vnc/spice clients.
+    * users: A list of system users who have permission to access the VM.
+      Default is: empty.
+    * groups: A list of system groups whose users have permission to access the VM.
+Default is: empty.
 * **DELETE**: Remove the Virtual Machine
 * **PUT**: update the parameters of existed VM
     * name: New name for this VM (only applied for shutoff VM)